 If you apply for future immigration benefits, such as H-1B, Permanent Residency, or other statuses, you will likely be asked to provide copies of tax filings for all previous years you were in the U.S. If you forgot or didn't file in previous years when you should have, the IRS recommends that you file now for previous years.
 You can find the relevant forms from past years on the IRS website.

 The IRS expects you to file your taxes each year.
 Penalties for late filing may include fines, interest on taxes owed, or other consequences.
 Visit the IRS website for information on Filing Past Due Tax Returns.
 You can follow up with the IRS or a foreign tax expert if you have questions.

 The steps below provide the basic instructions for meeting your tax obligations.
 Click on the links throughout the steps for more information and detail:

 Before beginning the process of filing a tax return you must first determine whether you are a 'non-resident alien' or a 'resident alien' for tax purposes:

-You will need to know whether or not you received taxable income in 2018 before filing your tax paperwork.
+You will need to know whether or not you received taxable income before filing your tax paperwork.
 The most common types of taxable income for our international population include wages or payment received from a job or taxable stipends and awards from the university.
 Generally speaking tuition waivers for degree seeking students are not reportable.

 OIA cannot help you determine if you've received taxable income or not.